harmony-ai-solutions/quickstart/README.md

 ```

 #### Text-Generation-Web-UI
-Make sure to access `http://localhost:7860` after launch and configure the model to be used.

 The API is found via `http://localhost:5000`.
 To Access the API from inside the harmony-link docker container, use this
 URL instead: `http://text-generation-webui-harmonyai:5000`

+Make sure to access `http://localhost:7860` after launch and configure the model to be used.
+Alternatively, you can also download a model into the models folder below text-generation-webui-harmonyai, and comment
+out the flag `--model` in the file `CMD_FLAGS.txt` to load the model on startup.
+Make sure to download a model which
+is compatible with your system, e.g. GGUF model for CPU vs. GPTQ / EXL2 model for GPU, and that you have sufficient
+RAM / VRAM to load the model and inference cache.

 ### 4. Launch the services using docker compose
 From the shell which is pointed at the repo's folder back in Step 2, start and stop the services via docker compose.